 ASI Standards Committee

-The ASI Standards Committee (SC) was convened in 2016 and is comprised of representatives elected by all ASI members from the Production and Transformation, Industrial Users and Civil Society membership classes, plus 2 nominated representatives from the Indigenous Peoples Advisory Forum.
+The ASI Standards Committee (SC) was first convened in 2016 and is comprised of representatives elected by all ASI members from the Production and Transformation, Industrial Users and Civil Society membership classes, plus 2 nominated representatives from the Indigenous Peoples Advisory Forum.
 Elections are held every two years.

 The Committee meets regularly and minutes of the meetings are published below.